henrifroese/external_memory_fractal_tree/README.md

 This repository houses the (header-only) implementation of an [external-memory fractal tree](https://en.wikipedia.org/wiki/Fractal_tree_index) using the C++ [STXXL library](https://stxxl.org/tags/master).

-A fractal tree is a tree data structure similar to a [B-Tree](https://en.wikipedia.org/wiki/B-tree).
+A fractal tree (a variant of the buffered repository tree) is a tree data structure similar to a [B-Tree](https://en.wikipedia.org/wiki/B-tree).
 Each node occupies one block of memory of size B, and has up to sqrt(B) keys that function just like those in a B-Tree.
 However, each node additionally fills its block up with up with a buffer of size B-sqrt(B).
 On insertion, new key-datum-pairs are quickly inserted into the root node buffer (and later pushed down to the buffers in the next level when a buffer is full), speeding up insertions by a factor 1/sqrt(B)